hitzhangjie/golang-debugger-book/book/5-dwarf/4-other-readme.md

   While Dwarf is defined in a way that allows it to be used with any object file format, it’s most often used with ELF.

   Each of the different kinds of Dwarf data are stored in their own section.
-The names of these sections all start with prefix ‘.debug_’, for example, .debug_frame contains call frame info, .debug_info contains core dwarf data like DIEs, .debug_line contains the line number program (sequence of instructions to generate the complete line number table).
+The names of these sections all start with prefix ‘.debug_’, for example, .debug_frame contains call frame info, .debug_info contains core dwarf data like DIEs, .debug_types contains the definitions of data types, .debug_line contains the line number program (sequence of instructions to generate the complete line number table).